StefanoAraujo/vagrant/README.md

 * phpMyAdmin at http://phpMyAdmin.vagrant54.up
 * Pimp My Log at http://pml.vagrant54.up
 * MailCatcher at http://vagrant.up:1080
 * Two latest Joomla!
-3 sites freshly installed at dev3.vagrant54.up and test3.vagrant54.up (and the respective vagrant53.up, vagrant55.up and vagrant56.up for testing with other PHP versions)
+3 sites freshly installed at dev3.vagrant54.up and test3.vagrant54.up (and the respective vagrant53.up, vagrant55.up etc for testing with other PHP versions)
 * Optional: Joomla!
-CMS development site freshly installed at jdev.vagrant54.up (and the respective vagrant53.up, vagrant55.up and vagrant56.up for testing with other PHP versions) from sources you've already provided yourself – See below
+CMS development site freshly installed at jdev.vagrant54.up (and the respective vagrant53.up, vagrant55.up etc for testing with other PHP versions) from sources you've already provided yourself – See below
 * Optional: Automatic build, install and symlinking of Akeeba extensions to the dev3 site.
 If you're not Akeeba staff you can ignore that part.

 ## Pre-requisites